rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 ======

-The workflow I've adopted wasn't really designed, but evolved over the years from trying a variety of approaches and finally settling on a relatively stable set of steps to manage my TODO list.
-Looking back though, the things I've found important have been:
+The workflow I've adopted wasn't really designed, but evolved over the years from trying a variety of approaches, finally settling on a relatively stable set of repeatable steps.
+Looking back, though, the things I've found important have been:

 * **FREEFORM:** The TODO list should be a single text file with minimal structure.
   This means that if you have raw data, tracebacks, or anything else, just paste it